 10 Items Your Hamster Needs for a Long and Happy Life

 Hamsters are affordable and cute animals.
-They make for appropriate pets for children and are often impulse buys for adults.
+They make for appropriate pets for older children (if they know how to care for them) and are often impulse buys for adults.
 Despite its small size, however, your new pet won't be happy just sitting in a small box all the time.

 If You Just Bought Your Hamster